Discover San Francisco secret gardens, rooftop parks and open spaces

 This could be one of the better maintained and most peaceful retreats in the city.
 And it gets pretty busy at lunch.
-During the day, you may also find impromptu meetings there between the towering redwood trees, among the ponds, fountains and whimsical sculptures (see the feature image for this story).
+During the day, you may also find impromptu meetings there between the towering redwood trees, among the ponds, fountains and whimsical sculptures (see the feature image for this story, above).
 The trees originally came from the Santa Cruz Mountains when the famous high-rise pyramid was built in the ‘60s.
 Look to it for a dandy escape from urban sensory overload.
 And you are seriously sequestered in nature here.
 Take a moment to read the plaque commemorating two stray dogs that were literally adopted by the city as a whole in the 1860s.

 Washington and Battery streets, off Clay street

 Open: 24 hours but be careful at night when sometimes folks like to find dark corners to sleep (I visited at night and found a building guard patrolling frequently, though, so I didn’t feel unsafe).